MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-load-balance-network-traffic.md

 ## Before you start

-Ensure the following:
+Here are some considerations before you start configuring the load balancing of workload VMs, ensure:

 - [SDN network controller](sdn-controller.md) and the SDN [software load balancer](sdn-slb.md) are deployed.

 - Required VMs are created on appropriate networks and are identified for load balancing.

 ## Create a VIP template

-Use the following procedures to configure the VIPs to load balance the workload VMs (DIPs).
+To configure the VIPs to load balance the workload VMs (DIPs), follow these steps:

 1. In the VMM console, select **Fabric** > **VIP Templates**.
 Right-click and select **Create VIP Template**.